806.8 Storm Water Pollution Prevention Plan (SWPPP)

 806.8.6.3.8 Seeding and Mulching

-This work shall consist of preparing and fertilizing a seedbed, furnishing and sowing of seed, and mulching.
-The purpose of temporary seeding and mulching is to produce a quick ground cover of annual grasses to reduce erosion in disturbed areas that are expected to be either re-disturbed or permanently seeded at a later date.
-It should be used as necessary to prevent erosion and decrease reliance on and potential costly maintenance of sediment control BMPs.
+Temporary seeding and mulching will be used to produce a quick ground cover of annual grasses to reduce erosion in disturbed areas that are expected to be either re-disturbed or permanently seeded at a later date.
+It should be used as necessary to prevent erosion and decrease reliance on costly maintenance of sediment control BMPs.
 For project planning purposes, it is important to understand that temporary vegetative cover will begin to lose its effectiveness within 6 to 12 months depending on site conditions.

-Seeding and/or mulching will be a continuous operation on all cut and fill slopes, waste sites, and borrow areas during the construction process.
 Disturbed areas shall be seeded and mulched when and where necessary to eliminate erosion.
-In designated areas seeding and/or mulching shall be done as soon as possible after completion of the earthwork, not to exceed 14 days (7 days on slopes steeper than 3:1), weather permitting.
-Most disturbed areas, with the exception of the road grade itself, shall be seeded and mulched during the fall to establish vegetative cover prior to winter shutdown.
+In designated areas seeding and/or mulching shall begin no later than 7 days after earthwork operations have ceased and shall be completed within 14 days (7 days on slopes steeper than 3:1 or greater than 3% and longer than 150 Ft. in length), weather permitting.
+Most disturbed areas, with the exception of the road grade itself, shall be temporary stabilized during the fall to prevent erosion.
 If final grade has been achieved, this operation should consist of establishing permanent vegetation, not temporary.

 806.8.6.3.8.2 Permanent Seeding and Mulching (MO Specifications Sec 805)

-Permanent seeding and mulching following the temporary seeding will be performed according to the Missouri Standard Specifications Sec 805 and should typically be permitted during favorable seeding seasons only.
+Permanent seeding and mulching following the temporary seeding will be performed.
 It is important to remember that temporary seeding and mulching can be used to cover up bare soil during times that are not conducive to applying permanent seeding.
 Then, when conditions are more suitable for permanent seeding, it can be applied over/through the temporary seeding stubble.
-Or, in some cases, it may be necessary to mow the temporary seeding stubble and then apply permanent seeding.
+In some cases, it may be necessary to mow the temporary seeding stubble and then apply permanent seeding.

 Any revisions or deviations from contract seed mixtures and applications must be approved by the Roadside Section of MoDOT’s Maintenance Division.